A healthier version of the popular Lebanese baked eggplant dish that is full of flavor thanks to toasted pine nuts, cinnamon, and tender eggplant.

 - Crushed tomatoes: Paired with the warm spices, it creates a classic tomato sauce of Lebanese food.

 How to Make Lebanese Baked Eggplant with Beef

 Prepare for your Lebanese baked eggplant by slicing your eggplant into discs and dicing your onion.

 Then on a prepared baking sheet, coat both sides of your eggplant with olive oil.

-Then in a large pan or skillet, heat up some olive oil and saute your onion.
+Then in a large pan or skillet, heat up some olive oil over medium heat and sauté your onion.

-Add your ground beef and break up into small pieces.
+Add your ground beef and break up into small pieces as it browns.

 Season with your nutmeg and allspice.

 And a sprinkle of salt and pepper.

 Once browned, add the crushed tomatoes and chicken broth.